yonzilch/blog/content/posts/use-backrest-for-Linux-full-backup.md

 ![4](https://static.yon.im/image/blog/use-backrest-for-Linux-full-backup/4.webp)

-Since now, the part of  `Configure backrest` have done right, it'll automatically backup the whole system seamlessly in the background.
+At this point, the configuration of backrest is complete.
+It will automatically backup the whole system seamlessly in the background.

 ## Restore